 How to Do Dry Brushing

-When I started out with dry brushing, there are many different ways from different people, and of course, each swears by their way as the best way to dry brush.
+When I started out with dry brushing, I read a lot of articles and watched a lot of YouTube videos and, as always, there were different ways from different people, and of course, each swears by their way as the best way to dry brush.

 Well, since dry brushing helps your lymphatic system to not hold the toxins, move the fatty acids from the digestive system, and overall run everything a bit smoother, then it should be obvious to understand how this system works, really.